Our Three Markets

-Our Open, Transparent and Connected financial marketplaces provide investors with the information necessary to intelligently analyze, value and trade 10,000 U.S. and global securities through the broker of their choice.
+Our Open, Transparent and Connected financial markets provide investors with the information necessary to intelligently analyze, value and trade 10,000 U.S. and global securities through the broker of their choice.

-To create clarity in the investment process, we organize these securities into three tiered marketplaces - OTCQX, OTCQB and OTC Pink - based on the quality and quantity of information the companies make available.
+To create clarity in the investment process, we organize these securities into three markets - OTCQX, OTCQB and Pink - based on the quality and quantity of information the companies make available.

-The OTC Pink® marketplace offers trading in a wide spectrum of equity securities through any broker.
-This marketplace is for all types of companies that are there by reasons of default, distress or design, which is why they are further sub-categorized by the levels of information that they provide.
+The Pink® Open Market offers trading in a wide spectrum of equity securities through any broker.
+This market is for all types of companies that are there by reasons of default, distress or design, which is why they are further sub-categorized by the levels of information that they provide.

-Companies that follow the International Reporting Standard or the Alternative Reporting Standard by making filings publicly available through the OTC Disclosure & News Service pursuant to OTC Pink Basic Disclosure Guidelines are designated as OTC Pink Current Information.
-The Current Information category is based on the level of disclosure and is not a designation of quality or investment risk.
-This category includes shell or development stage companies with little or no operations as well as companies without audited financials and as such should be considered extremely speculative by investors.
+Companies may be categorized in Current Information by following the International Reporting Standard, which requires the company to be listed on a Qualifying Foreign Exchange that requires periodic disclosure filings, or by following the Alternative Reporting Standard by making filings publicly available through the OTC Disclosure & News Service pursuant to the Pink Basic Disclosure Guidelines.
+The Current Information category is based on the level and timely availability of disclosure and is not a designation of quality or investment risk.

 Indicates companies that are not able or willing to provide disclosure to the public markets - either to a regulator, an exchange or OTC Markets Group.
 Companies in this category do not make Current Information available via OTC Markets Group's News Service, or if they do, the available information is older than six months.
 This category includes defunct companies that have ceased operations as well as 'dark' companies with questionable management and market disclosure practices.
 Publicly traded companies that are not willing to provide information to investors should be treated with suspicion and their securities should be considered highly risky.